bluedavis/terraform-beginner-bootcamp-2023/README.md

 ### Linux Permissions Considerations

 In order to make our bash scripts executable we need to change Linux permissions for the file to be executable at the user mode.
-For more info on changing linux permisisons see [this](https://en.wikipedia.org/wiki/Chmod).
+For more info on changing linux permissions see [this](https://en.wikipedia.org/wiki/Chmod).

 ```sh
 chomd u+x ./bin/install_terraform_cli